-Day 3: Schooner Sail / Rockland Lighthouse
+Day 3: Private Schooner Sail / Beech Hill Preserve

 Day 4: Penobscot Bay / Deer Isle

-Once on the other side, enter a set-apart realm on sleepy Deer Isle.
+Once on the other side, enter a set-apart realm on tranquil Deer Isle.
 With its dense woods, pink granite shorelines, salty air and squawking gulls, this is quintessential Maine.
 The Island Heritage Trust manages more than a dozen different nature preserves on Deer Isle and offshore islets, and we’ll explore one or two this afternoon.
-Of special interest is Crockett Cove Woods Preserve, known as the “fog forest” because its towering fir and spruce trees trap heavy mist brought in from southwest winds over the ocean, nurturing ferns, mosses and lichens.
-Spend the night at Pilgrim’s Inn, one of the oldest buildings on the island, built in 1793.
+Of special interest is Crockett Cove Woods Preserve, known as the “fog forest” because its towering fir and spruce trees trap heavy mists brought in from southwest winds over the ocean, nurturing ferns, mosses and lichens.
+We spend two nights at the historic, family-run Pilgrim’s Inn built in 1793, one of the oldest structures on the island.
 Dinner is sure to feature local seafood, and Deer Isle, with a fleet of 300 lobster boats, leads the state’s catch.

-Day 5: Acadia National Park / Bar Harbor
+Day 6: Acadia National Park / Bar Harbor

-The last stretch of our drive "Down East" brings us to Mount Desert Island and Acadia National Park, encompassing the highest rocky headlands along the U.S. Atlantic coast.
+The last stretch of our drive "Down East" brings us to Mount Desert Island and the most accessible portion of Acadia National Park, encompassing the highest rocky headlands along the U.S. Atlantic coast.
 Inhabited by the Wabanaki people for 12,000 years, the region was vied over by the French and British in the 18th century, and a century later, Mount Desert Island became a popular summer home retreat for America's wealthiest families.
 By the early 20th century, the impetus for conservation had established Acadia as a national park.
 Today, the park protects 47,000 acres of forest, mountains, lakes and ocean.